 Boarding school can offer several key advantages over traditional day schooling:

+Living away from home has many advantages for students.
+It allows them to learn life-coping skills as well as to develop independence.
+Boarding school students also learn study habits and self-discipline to help prepare them for college.
 Kids in boarding school are of course supported by the teachers and staff of their programs, but being at school away from their family also encourages them to develop autonomy.

 Cultivating peer relationships

-“Boarding school offers students the opportunity to be more serious about their studies but also to be more connected to their peers,” Beth Dyson says.
-“At Saint-Charles, we have a relatively small boarding cohort, only 10% of students, so we have a true family appeal.
-Our kids – all of them – eat family-style, because we’re small enough to offer that.”
+Boarding school offers students the opportunity to be more serious about their studies, but also to connect with their peers.
+Saint-Charles has a relatively small boarding cohort, only 10% of students, so it has a true family appeal.
+Its students eat family-style, because the school is small enough to offer that.
 Whether you select a program that’s large or small, or is gender-exclusive or gender-mixed, children are in an environment in which they learn to negotiate the social rules of their peers.

 Learning conflict resolution